Whitespotted stargazer

 - Do not trust it with small fish or shrimp - anything that fits in its mouth is food, and it strikes like a trap; tankmates need to be too big to swallow and not the fin-nippy type.

-- Respect the venom: those dorsal spines can nail you, so use a container to move it (not a net), and keep your hands out of the sand where it is buried.
+- Respect the spines: Uranoscopus species have a large cleithral/opercular spine just above the pectoral fin that may be venomous; use a container to move the fish (not a net) and keep hands away from the sand where it is buried.

 - Watch for sand-related problems like mouth abrasions and bacterial infections if the substrate is dirty; siphon the surface and do not let food rot in the bed.